MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 	Here is a quick explanation of the results:

-    - **Mean Absolute Error** (MAE): The average of absolute errors (an error is the difference between the predicted value and the actual value).
+    - **Mean Absolute Error** (MAE): The average of absolute errors (an error is the difference between the predicted value and the actual value)
-    - **Root Mean Squared Error** (RMSE): The square root of the average of squared errors of predictions made on the test dataset.
+    - **Root Mean Squared Error** (RMSE): The square root of the average of squared errors of predictions made on the test dataset
-    - **Relative Absolute Error**: The average of absolute errors relative to the absolute difference between actual values and the average of all actual values.
+    - **Relative Absolute Error**: The average of absolute errors relative to the absolute difference between actual values and the average of all actual values
-    - **Relative Squared Error**: The average of squared errors relative to the squared difference between the actual values and the average of all actual values.
+    - **Relative Squared Error**: The average of squared errors relative to the squared difference between the actual values and the average of all actual values
-    - **Coefficient of Determination**: Also known as the **R-squared value**, this is a statistical metric indicating how well a model fits the data.
+    - **Coefficient of Determination**: Also known as the **R-squared value**, this is a statistical metric indicating how well a model fits the data

     For each of the error statistics, smaller is better.
 A smaller value indicates that the predictions more closely match the actual values.
 For **Coefficient of Determination**, the closer its value is to 1.0, the better the predictions.
-In this case, the model was able to predict the price of a car from the test data with slightly more than 90% accuracy.
+In this case, the model was able to predict the price of a car from the test data with more than 90% accuracy.

 1. Close the visualization window by clicking the "**x**" in the upper-right corner.

 Now that the model is adequately refined (90% is indicative of a reasonably strong correlation between the input data and results), you might want to be able write programs that utilize the model.
 That is the subject of the next exercise.

-<a name="Exercise7"></a>
+<a name="Exercise6"></a>
-## Exercise 7: Deploy as a Web service
+## Exercise 6: Deploy as a Web service

-Once you have a trained model, you can deploy it as a Web service in order to interact with it programmatically.
-That way, you can write apps to pass data in and get results back.

-Before deploying as a Web service, you need to streamline your experiment for scoring.
-This involves creating a _scoring experiment_ from your trained model, removing unnecessary modules that are needed for training but not for scoring, and adding Web-service input and output modules.
-Fortunately, the Azure Machine Learning Studio can do this for you.
+Once you have a trained and scored model, you can deploy it as a Web service and interact with it programmatically.
+Before deploying as a Web service, you need to streamline your experiment.
+This involves creating a new experiment from your trained model, removing unnecessary modules, and adding Web-service input and output modules.
+Fortunately, ML Studio can do all of this for you

-1. Even though you have already run your model, there's a bug in ML Studio whereby visualizing the data sometimes disables one of the Web-service menu items.
-To work around this, click the **RUN** button to rerun your model.

 1. At the bottom of the screen, click the **SET UP WEB SERVICE** button and in the ensuing menu, select **Predictive Web Service [Recommended]**.
 If this option is grayed out, click the **RUN** button and try again.